tapyu/tapyu/README.md

 Hi there!
 I'm Rubem, but the people also call me Tapyu.
 I'm an Electronic Engineer.
 Currently, I working in my doctorate degree at the [Federal University of Ceará][UFCwebsite] (UFC).
 I hope to collaborate on GitHub in my expertise area.
 Follow me and let's work together!

 ### Interest 🧠
-1. Modulation theory, symbol detection and synchronization techniques.
+1. Statistical signal processing and non-linear system identification.
-1. Machine Learning and Neural Networks.
+1. Machine learning, neural networks and pattern recognition.
-1. FPGA (Field Programmable Gate Array).
+1. FPGA (Field Programmable Gate Array), DSP (Digital Signal Processor) and embedded systems.

 ### Mission 🦾
 > Apply Machine Learning methods in order to develop new solutions for symbol detection and synchronization techniques.
 If it is possible, implement this solution in FPGA.